What is pattern separation?

 The future for regular access to structural MRI in the clinical setting is bright.
 It is plausible that at some time in the not too far distant future we’ll all get regular brain scans the way we, for example, have our blood pressure routinely checked today.
 With improvements in resolution, future scans may more easily identify regions of the brain that could use bolstering than they do today.
 Prescriptions for how to increase activity in those regions could then be provided.
 This is an entirely possible future for keeping the hippocampus and all of its associated mental health issues in shape.
 Stay tuned.

-What parts of a scene do we distinguish with pattern separation?
+What novelties in scenes do we distinguish with the pattern separation circuitry?

 Pattern separation happens where sensory information first enters the hippocampus in a region called the dentate gyrus.
 Here our impressions of the background scene are combined with objects, sounds, smells etc. to create a full impression of our surroundings (5, 6, 7).